 Seeing your car engulfed in flames is both terrifying and rare.
 If it happens, damages can be severe, often resulting in a total loss.
-Fortunately, your auto insurance should cover fire damage if you have comprehensive coverage on your policy.
+Fortunately, your auto insurance should cover any damage caused by the fire if you have comprehensive on your policy.

-In this article, we’ll explain how your insurance covers fire damage.
-We’ll also break down what to do if your vehicle catches fire, including how to file a claim.
-Finally, you’ll learn the most common causes of vehicle fires and how to avoid them.
+In this article, we’ll explain how auto insurance handles fire damage.
+We’ll also break down what to do if a blaze destroys your vehicle, including how to file a claim.
+Finally, you’ll learn the most common causes of car fires and how to avoid them.

-If your car catches fire due to an accidental or random cause, your insurance will cover it.
-However, which coverage protects you depends on the situation.
-These coverages will come into play, depending on how the fire damage occurred:
+If your car is scorched after a fire, your insurance policy will cover it.
+However, which coverage protects you depends on the situation and how the damage occurred:

-Comprehensive insurance pays for fire damage due to non-accident disasters or “acts of God.”
+Comprehensive covers fire damage due to non-accident disasters or “acts of God.”
 These include events like arson and wildfires.
-However, it won’t cover any damages you cause, accidental or not.
+However, it won’t pay to repair your car if you wreck it, accidental or not.

-In the rare event that a crash sets your automobile aflame, collision insurance will pay for the damages.
-You can file a claim regardless of fault, but it must be for a car accident involving another object.
+Collision pays for damages in the rare event that a crash sets your automobile aflame You can file an auto insurance claim regardless of fault, but it must be for a car accident involving another object.

-Much like collision coverage, liability insurance will pay for damage or injuries due to a fire that another person causes.
-Conversely, if you accidentally cause a fire, your liability protection will pay for the other person’s expenses.
+Liability pays for damage or injuries due to fires that another person causes.
+Conversely, if you’re at-fault, liability protection will pay for the other person’s expenses.

-Fires often cause severe damage and, as a result, total your vehicle.
+Fires often completely consume, and, as a result, total your vehicle.
 If you’re financing or leasing, things can get tricky for you because you must still pay back the loan.
-Gap insurance pays the difference between what you owe and your vehicle’s actual cash value.
+Gap insurance pays the difference between what you owe and your vehicle’s actual cash value or ACV.
 This ensures you won’t need to pay out of pocket for the rest of the loan.

 What About My Belongings Inside the Car?